freenet/web/hugo-site/content/news/weekly-dev-meeting-2024-10-11.md

 - **Current Progress:**

-  - Significant cleanup has been done, focusing on resolving issues with transporters and dependencies.
+  - Significant cleanup has been done, focusing on resolving issues with the transport layer and dependencies.
   - Transport layer is working well, and the remaining issues are expected to be fixed within the next few days.